umbraco/UmbracoDocs/13/umbraco-cms/tutorials/add-google-authentication.md

 {% endcode %}

 7. Build and run the website.
-8. Log in to the backoffice using the Google Auth option.
+8. Log in to the backoffice using the Google Authentication option.

 {% hint style="info" %}